7 Party & Event Planning Tips That Can Help You Stay On Track

 One of the best things you can do when planning a party, brunch, barbeque, or just a good old-fashioned get-together is to be organized and prepared!
 No matter the size of the event, you'll need a written schedule and a master shopping list.
 You can ensure that your party will go off without a hitch by creating a solid timeline and a comprehensive shopping list.

-Here are seven tips from experienced party planners to help you prepare your shopping list and timetable:
+Here are seven tips from experienced party and wedding planners to help you prepare your shopping list and timetable:

 Tip #1 Budget – The very first step when planning a successful event is to create a budget.
 You’ll need to create a budget that includes the cost of food, beverages, venue insurance (especially if you’re serving alcohol), the venue reservation fee, whether you'll need to hire people to park your guest's vehicles, staff to serve food and drinks, party supplies such as cups, napkins, bowls, tablecloths, balloons, banners, and so on.
 Keep in mind that you can adjust your budget if any of your guests are unable to attend.